 Tim currently sits on the Board of Directors of the Advanced Energy Economy (AEE) and the New England Clean Energy Council, serves on TechNet's Executive Committee, and the Board of Trustees for the New England Aquarium.
 Tim is an advisor to several area startups and coaches youth soccer.

-Tim graduated from Dartmouth College with a Bachelor of Arts in Government and Economics, and received his Master of Business Administration from the Tuck School of Business at Dartmouth.
+Tim graduated from Dartmouth College with a BA in Government and Economics, and received an MBA from the Tuck School of Business at Dartmouth.

 President and Co-Founder